 Navigating Workplace Conflict

-In this workshop, Jewish Social Justice Roundtable's Leili Davari and Roberta Ritvo will introduce JSJR’s DIY guide, You Have A Conflict At Work, Now What? and share two core skills from the guide that you can turn to when facing a conflict at work.
-Participants will leave with a deep understanding of how to put this guide to use at your organization so you and your team members can navigate workplace conflict in productive, generative ways.
+In this workshop, Jewish Social Justice Roundtable's Leili Davari and Roberta Ritvo introduced JSJR’s DIY guide, You Have A Conflict At Work, Now What? and shared core skills from the guide that you can turn to when facing a conflict at work.

 Meet the Speakers